sjunges/rubicon/README.md

 - Install Dice from source [from this branch](https://github.com/SHoltzen/dice/tree/symbolic)

 ## Experiments
 To reproduce the experiments from [1], we provide some convenience scripts.
+We first go through the steps of reproducing data, then give some general usage rules.
+Throughout, we assume you use the Docker container.

-First, inside the VM, set up the environment by executing:
+First, inside the Docker container, set up the environment by executing:

 ```